sashkoristov/bachelor-theses/README.md

 ## Timeline

-* Tentative application by students: January - February 2023
+* Tentative application by students: March - May 2023
-* Tentative start with the thesis:  March 2023 - April 2023
+* Tentative start with the thesis:  March 2023 - June 2023
-* Tentative finish June - December 2023
+* Tentative finish WS2023/24

 ## Tentative agenda